themoralcodeorg/themoralcodeorg.github.io/index.md

 </div>
 <div class="column-right">
 <h2>The <strong><em>MoraL Code</em></strong></h2>
 <p>Typically referring to how we treat each other, a moral code sets the ground rules for how to live life in a morally sound way.
-The MoraL Code is dedicated to bringing empathy and passion to code—especially when it comes to supporting female Computer Science majors.
-Sure, there are plenty of initiatives dedicated to introducing girls to Computer Science while they're in elementary, middle, and high school.
-But what about support for females beyond the K-12 system?
+My ultimate goal is to bring empathy and passion to Computer Science—especially when it comes to supporting female Computer Science majors.
+Sure, there are plenty of initiatives dedicated to introducing girls to Computer Science while they're in elementary, middle, and high school, but what about support for females beyond the K-12 system?
 We shouldn't leave these girls to their own devices as they are tasked with the challenge of navigating life as a Computer Science major.
-I am dedicated to providing consistent support and guidance for female CS majors in the form of comprehensive resources and interview prep that helps them to thrive in the Software Engineering field.</p>
+I am dedicated to providing consistent support and guidance for female CS majors in the form of service, outreach, workshops, and volunteering. </p>
 </div>
 </div>
 </div>